huntforhomesaz/cleanout2closing-site/content/pages/service-senior-transitions.md

 The plan is designed to be:

 - Gentle enough for the senior.
-- Realistic for the familyâ€™s time and energy.
+- Realistic for the family's time and energy.
 - Strong enough to move the property toward a successful sale.

 We adjust it together as life happens.

-### Step 4 â€“ Line up the right vendors in the right order
+### Step 4 — Line up the right vendors in the right order

 With your approval, I begin scheduling vendors.